jameswhoughton/cushon/RESEARCH.md

 *In my code I make the assumption that there is a service inside Cushon to verify NI numbers.*

-Country of tax residency is used over address as ISAs are also available to members of the armed forces and crown servents who may be stationed abroad. **This is my understanding, there maybe some nuance here**
+Country of tax residency is used over address as ISAs are also available to members of the armed forces and crown servants who may be stationed abroad. **This is my understanding, there maybe some nuance here**

 ## Key functionality of an ISA account